obtbe/obtbe/README.md

 ## 🙋‍♀️ About Me
 - 📊 I'm a Google Certified Data Analyst and a [DS4A fellow](https://www.credential.net/67d98bab-1d5c-482f-91bd-3b54c6690092) at [Correlation One](https://www.correlation-one.com/).
-- 📐 Pursuing a BS-CS at the University of the People.
+- 📐 DS and Algorithms mentor at the University of the People.
 - 🔍 Love learning new skills.
-- ✏ Post every other week on my [blog](https://zeidombo.com/) where I write about data analytics, switching careers or learning new skills.
+- ✏ Post every other week on my [blog](https://zeidombo.com/) where I write about data analytics & Machine Learning, switching careers or learning new skills.
 - ✉ I send out a [newsletter](https://zeidombo.substact.com/) every 3-week with: 1 new blog post from me; and 3 bite-sized resources related to data analytics, marchine learning and Python.

 ## 🛠 Skills and Tools